Common court (Poland): Sąd okręgowy

-The district courts always include a criminal and a civil division, as well as a labour and social insurance division; some may additionally have a commercial division as well as an inspection division (wydział wizytacyjny) tasked with administrative auditing and oversight of the subordinate courts; a penitentiary division for cases related to prisons, an execution division with similar roles to sąd rejonowy court's enforcement division, and others according to the court's needs as determined by the minister of justice.
+The district courts always include a criminal and a civil division, as well as a labour and social insurance division; some may additionally have a commercial division as well as an inspection division (wydział wizytacyjny).
+The latter is tasked with administrative oversight and auditing of the subordinate courts.
+There may also be a penitentiary division for cases related to prisons, an execution division with similar roles to the enforcement division of a sąd rejonowy, and others according to the court's needs as determined by the minister of justice.
 The district courts will often feature separate appellate sections or, in the case of smaller courts, appeal panels within the sections.
-They are authorised to issue European arrest warrants (article 607a of KPK) and maintain a list of court experts for the district.
-The district courts also maintain the registry of press outlets, which is obligatory for most media publications; the one in Warsaw also has the registries of political parties, investment funds and pension funds.
+District courts issue European arrest warrants (article 607a of KPK) and maintain a list of court experts for the district.
+The district courts also maintain the registry of press outlets, which is obligatory for most media publications; the one in Warsaw also has the register of political parties and the register for investment funds and pension funds.

-Selected district courts will handle cases in some niche domains.
+Select district courts will handle cases in specialised domains.
 Intellectual property lawsuits, on the basis of article 479^{90} of KPC, are heard in five district courts, with the most complicated cases heard exclusively in Warsaw.
 Appeals from several regulators in competition law, as well appeals against the decisions of the National Appeals Chamber (a quasi-judicial public procurement arbiter) are also processed in the district court in Warsaw.
-The Warsaw district court additionally reviews telecommunications, postal or Internet data surveillance requests from the central government organs, such as ABW or CBA.
+The Warsaw district court additionally reviews requests for surveillance warrants of telecommunications, postal or Internet data that come from the central government security agencies, such as ABW or CBA.
 The Szczecin and Gdańsk district courts have affiliated quasi-judicial bodies named maritime chambers (in Szczecin and in Gdynia, respectively), and the latter court features an appellate maritime chamber.